MineInAbyss/geary-papermc/docs/developers/index.md

 }
 ```

-!!! note
 Depend on `geary-papermc` to get all supported addons automatically, or `geary-papermc-core` for just the API.
+{.info}

 ## Initialize your plugin